IRSN/NSGEV/README.md

 See the file [NEWS.md](NEWS.md).
 This file will now on be used in place of the `ChangeLog` file.

-The **nieve** package used to provide the GEV distribution functions also has its own NEWS file.
+Mind that the **nieve** package which is used to provide the GEV distribution functions also has its own NEWS file.

 # INSTALLATION